Impractical Jokers: The Movie: Plot

 When they arrive in Miami, Murr becomes the loser, so he has to stay behind while the others go to the party until he decides to sneak into the show using the same security disguise from 1994.
 This results in Abdul recognizing them from when they crashed her concert 25 years ago.
 Sal gets tasered, but Joe hypes the crowd into cheering for them.
 The next day, with Joey Fatone in the background at Miami Beach, Joe tells the Jokers that he received an offer to go on tour with Abdul as a hype man, but turned it down.
-Since Murr snuck into the party, the others subjected him to one last punishment.
-Joe, Q, and Sal fly back to Staten Island on a private jet, while Murr rides harnessed to the top wing of a stunt plane.
+Since Murr snuck into the party, the others subject him to one last punishment: Joe, Q, and Sal fly back to Staten Island on a private jet, while Murr rides harnessed to the top wing of a stunt plane.